timomak/MOB-2.3/class7.md

 ## Thread Safety

 > Operation queues use the Dispatch framework to initiate the execution of their operations.
-As a result, operations are always executed on a separate thread, regardless of whether they are designated as synchronous or asynchronous.<br>s
+As a result, operations are always executed on a separate thread, regardless of whether they are designated as synchronous or asynchronous.<br>
 This means `Operation queues are inherently thread safe`: You can safely access a single OperationQueue object from multiple threads without creating additional locks to synchronize access to it.

 # In Class Activity II